WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/call_ref yy
 1. Let z be the current state.
-2. Assert: Due to validation, a value of value type instr is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-3. Pop the value instr_1 from the stack.
+3. Pop the value val_1 from the stack.
-4. If instr_1 is REF.NULL, then:
+4. If val_1 is REF.NULL, then:
   a.
 Trap.
-5. If instr_1 is REF.FUNC_ADDR, then:
+5. If val_1 is REF.FUNC_ADDR, then:
   a.
-Let (REF.FUNC_ADDR a) be instr_1.
+Let (REF.FUNC_ADDR a) be val_1.
   b.
 If (a < |$funcinst(z)|), then:
     1) Let fi be $funcinst(z)[a].
     2) Assert: Due to validation, fi.CODE is FUNC.